kuzzleio/kuzzle/doc/2/guides/getting-started/run-kuzzle/index.md

   ✔ Creating and rendering application files
   ✔ Installing latest Kuzzle version via NPM and Docker (this can take some time)

  [✔] Scaffolding complete!
-Use "npm run dev:docker" to run your application
+Use "npm run docker:dev" to run your application

 ```